Chart Color Schemes

 Preston has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 39 projects likely to affect the area.
-Notable ones include North East Link Project, Preston Crossing, Preston Market Precinct Redevelopment, and 18a Miller Street Development - Small Sites Pilot Program.
-The following list details those most relevant.
+AreaSearch has identified 39 projects that could affect this region.
+Notable projects include North East Link Project, Preston Crossing, Preston Market Precinct Redevelopment, and 18a Miller Street Development - Small Sites Pilot Program.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.